Elliott-dev/SQLAlchemy-Project-Advanced-Data-Storage-Retrieval-Flask-/README.md

 * Used the `calc_temps` function to calculate the min, avg, and max temperatures for my trip using the matching dates from a previous year (i.e., used "2017-08-01").

-* Plotted the min, avg, and max temperature from your previous query as a bar chart.
+* Plotted the min, avg, and max temperature from my previous query as a bar chart.

   * Used "Trip Avg Temp" as the title.